jameshackl/Indeedless/README.md

 - move 'Clear List' button to settings or options.
 - make an 'Undo' button.
 - provide additional information about posts in the clearing and restoring options.
+- cross domain storage. filtering is applied on a per domain basis.